Model theory: Geometric stability theory

-A theory T in which every definable set has well-defined Morley Rank is called totally transcendental; if T is countable, then T is totally transcendental if and only if T is $\omega$-stable.
+A theory T in which every definable set has well-defined Morley rank is called totally transcendental; if T is countable, then T is totally transcendental if and only if T is $\omega$-stable.

-Morley Rank can be extended to types by setting the Morley Rank of a type to be the minimum of the Morley ranks of the formulas in the type.
+Morley Rank can be extended to types by setting the Morley rank of a type to be the minimum of the Morley ranks of the formulas in the type.
 Thus, one can also speak of the Morley rank of an element a over a parameter set A, defined as the Morley rank of the type of a over A.

 There are also analogues of Morley rank which are well-defined if and only if a theory is superstable (U-rank) or merely stable (Shelah's $\infty$-rank).

 Those dimension notions can be used to define notions of independence and of generic extensions.

 More recently, stability has been decomposed into simplicity and "not the independence property" (NIP).

 Simple theories are those theories in which a well-behaved notion of independence can be defined, while NIP theories generalise o-minimal structures.

 They are related to stability since a theory is stable if and only if it is NIP and simple, and various aspects of stability theory have been generalised to theories in one of these classes.

 Non-elementary model theory

 Model-theoretic results have been generalised beyond elementary classes, that is, classes axiomatisable by a first-order theory.

 Model theory in higher-order logics or infinitary logics is hampered by the fact that completeness and compactness do not in general hold for these logics.
-This is made concrete by Lindstrom's theorem, stating roughly that first-order logic is essentially the strongest logic in which both the Löwenheim-Skolem theorems and compactness hold.
+This is made concrete by Lindström's theorem, stating roughly that first-order logic is essentially the strongest logic in which both the Löwenheim-Skolem theorems and compactness hold.
 However, model theoretic techniques have been developed extensively for these logics too.
-It turns out, however, that much of the model theory of more expressive logical languages is independent of Zermelo-Fraenkel set theory.
+It turns out, however, that much of the model theory of more expressive logical languages is independent of Zermelo–Fraenkel set theory.

 More recently, alongside the shift in focus to complete stable and categorical theories, there has been work on classes of models defined semantically rather than axiomatised by a logical theory.

 One example is homogeneous model theory, which studies the class of substructures of arbitrarily large homogeneous models.
 Fundamental results of stability theory and geometric stability theory generalise to this setting.

 As a generalisation of strongly minimal theories, quasiminimally excellent classes are those in which every definable set is either countable or co-countable.
 They are key to the model theory of the complex exponential function.

 The most general semantic framework in which stability is studied are abstract elementary classes, which are defined by a strong substructure relation generalising that of an elementary substructure.
 Even though its definition is purely semantic, every abstract elementary class can be presented as the models of a first-order theory which omit certain types.
 Generalising stability-theoretic notions to abstract elementary classes is an ongoing research program.